Slavery in medieval Europe: Mongols

-The Mongol invasions and conquests in the 13th century added a new force in the slave trade.
+The Mongol invasions and conquests in the 13th century added a new force in the slave trade, and the slave trade in the Mongol Empire established an international slave market.
 The Mongols enslaved skilled individuals, women and children and marched them to Karakorum or Sarai, whence they were sold throughout Eurasia.
 Many of these slaves were shipped to the slave market in Novgorod.

 Genoese and Venetians merchants in Crimea were involved in the slave trade with the Golden Horde.
 In 1441, Haci I Giray declared independence from the Golden Horde and established the Crimean Khanate.
 In the time of the Crimean Khanate, Crimeans engaged in frequent raids into the Danubian principalities, Poland-Lithuania, and Muscovy.
 For each captive, the khan received a fixed share (savğa) of 10% or 20%.
 The campaigns by Crimean forces categorize into "sefers", officially declared military operations led by the khans themselves, and çapuls, raids undertaken by groups of noblemen, sometimes illegally because they contravened treaties concluded by the khans with neighbouring rulers.
-For a long time, until the early 18th century, the khanate maintained a massive Slave Trade with the Ottoman Empire and the Middle East.
-Caffa was one of the best known and significant trading ports and slave markets.
+For a long time, until the early 18th century, the khanate maintained a massive slave trade with the Ottoman Empire and the Middle East known as the Crimean slave trade.
+The Genoese colony of Caffa on the Black Sea coast of Crimea was one of the best known and significant trading ports and slave markets.
 Crimean Tatar raiders enslaved more than 1 million Eastern Europeans.